NAGANO JAPAN

 Plan Your Visit to Japan

-The shinkansen is hugely convenient but also expensive, particularly for longer journeys making the Japan Rail (JR) Pass economical and convenient for many visitors planning longer visits including multiple destinations.
-For visitors whose travel plans don’t extend across the country, a regional JR Pass makes more sense and in the case of visitors coming to the Nagano, the JR East Pass for Nagano and Niigata offers great value.
-The pass is valid for use on the Hokuriku Shinkansen – covering Tokyo to Kanazawa including Nagano – and Joetsu Shinkansen – covering Tokyo to Niigata – and other services including the Narita Express and Tokyo Monorail to and from the airports.
+The shinkansen is hugely convenient but also expensive, particularly for longer journeys, making the Japan Rail (JR) Pass economical and convenient for visitors planning visits including multiple destinations.
+For visitors whose travel plans don’t extend across the country, a regional JR Pass makes more sense.
+In the case of visitors coming to the Nagano or Tohoku areas, the JR East Passes for Nagano/Niigata and Tohoku offer great value.
+The Nagano/Niigata Pass is valid for use on the Hokuriku Shinkansen – covering Tokyo to Joetsu-Myoko including Nagano – and the Joetsu Shinkansen – covering Tokyo to Niigata – and other services including the Narita Express and Tokyo Monorail to and from the airports.
+Meanwhile, the Tohoku Pass is best for those travelers who would like to use the Tohoku, Akita, and Yamagata Shinkansen services to explore the Tohoku area from Tokyo – however, it also offers access to the Joetsu Shinkansen up to GALA Yuzawa station (during the ski season, otherwise up to Echigo-Yuzawa Station), and the Hokuriku Shinkansen up to Sakudaira Station (as this includes Karuizawa, travelers who want to go, for example, to Sendai and Karuizawa from Tokyo should consider this pass instead of the Nagano/Niigata Pass)

 SERVICES COVERED BY THE PASS

-While this pass is comparable to the full Japan Rail (JR) Pass, the first thing to note is a key difference in the periods that the pass covers.
-The JR East Pass / Nagano & Niigata covers 5 days of unlimited use within a 14-day period (from date of first use).
+While these passes are comparable to the full Japan Rail (JR) Pass, the first thing to note is a key difference in the periods that the pass covers.
+Both the JR East Nagano/Niigata Pass and the Tohoku Pass cover 5 consecutive days of use. (from date of first use).
 This is an important distinction compared to the full JR Pass (which covers unlimited use for periods of 7, 14, and 21-day periods).
-Use of any service – whether it’s for an hour or a whole day – counts as one of the five days, so make sure to plan ahead to maximise the use of the pass.
-The pass covers all JR East lines in the region including the Hokuriku Shinkansen and Joetsu Shinkansen lines and airport services including the Narita Express (N’EX) to Narita Airport, Tokyo Monorail to Haneda Airport and other services.
+Use of any service – whether it’s for an hour or a whole day – will count as the start of your five days, so make sure to plan ahead to maximize your usage of the pass.
+Both passes cover all JR East lines in their respective regions.
+For the Nagano/Niigata Pass, this includes the Hokuriku Shinkansen and Joetsu Shinkansen lines and airport services including the Narita Express (N’EX) to Narita Airport, Tokyo Monorail to Haneda Airport and other services.
+For the Tohoku Pass, this means full access to all stops along the Tohoku, Akita, and Yamagata Shinkansen, as well as partial access to the Joetsu and Hokuriku Shinkansen lines, in addition to the same train services in the Tokyo area as the Nagano/Niigata Pass.

 TYPES OF PASSES & PRICES